mvolkmann/blog/src/swift/ARKit.md

 ### Configuring an Object

-To toggle display of the Inspector panel on the right side, tap the button in the upper-right that contains a cube in a gear in a circle.
+To toggle display of the Inspector panel on the right side, tap the properties button in the upper-right (cube in a gear in a circle).

 To change the position, rotation, and scale of an object: